christine-hu/playtown/README.md

 On the technical side, the game is being built with:

--HTML, JavaScript, & CSS (Using the Phaser game engine) -Assembly, InkScape, & TexturePacker (Sprite creation)
+- HTML, JavaScript, & CSS (Using the Phaser game engine)
+- Assembly, InkScape, & TexturePacker (Sprite creation)

 # Running Locally